protontypes/open-sustainable-technology/README.md

 - [StatisticalClearSky](https://github.com/slacgismo/StatisticalClearSky) - Statistical estimation of a clear sky signal from PV system power data.
 - [Photovoltaic_Fault_Detector](https://github.com/RentadroneCL/Photovoltaic_Fault_Detector) - Model-definition is a deep learning application for fault detection in photovoltaic plants.
 - [nasapower](https://github.com/ropensci/nasapower) - Aims to make it quick and easy to automate downloading NASA-POWER global meteorology, surface solar energy and climatology data in your R session as a tidy data frame tibble object for analysis and use in modelling or other purposes.
+- [pvcompare](https://github.com/greco-project/pvcompare) - pvcompare is a model for comparing the benefits of different PV technologies in a specified local energy system in different energy supply scenarios.

 ### Wind Turbines